0BAB1/punchy/contracts/README.md

 ClockVerifier requires the server to be the one executing the TX to ensure proper sync for a fully functionning application.

+> Note : ClockVerifier inherits from GetTime's logic to verify the oracle's time stamps on the fly.
+This allows for better visibility and testing.

 ### GetTime

 The GetTime contract servers as a verifier for the authenticity of the time stamps provided by the Worker through the use of the oracle.

+> Note : the oracle public public is hardcoded a a single server is trusted, if you deploy your own oracle, you will have to regenerate a key pair and hardcode the public when deploying.

 # Commands